Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Mean-field results and implications

 \subsection{Effects of interactions without Ising SOC}

-As is evident from the MF Hamiltonian in Eq. (\ref{recasttt}), the interaction parameter $g_1$ favours valley polarization (VP) and intervalley order (IVO), characterized by finite $P_z$ and $(P_x,P_y),$ respectively.
-The attractive $g_2$ favours spin polarization (SP) and spin-triplet superconductivity (SC).
-When $\lambda = 0$ (left panel in Fig. \ref{MFplots}), the vHS is located around $\mu_{\rm vHS} \approx 50$ meV.
-The IVO, VP, SP, and SPSC (SP coexisting with SC) phases emerge near the vHS as the ratio $|g_2|/g_1$ increases from top to bottom.

-Let us first consider case (a), where VP and IVO occur due to $V_P$ dominating over $V_M$ and $V_T$, with $V_T$ being repulsive.
-The abrupt onset of the VP order parameter as the chemical potential approaches the vHS indicates a first-order transition resembling the Pomeranchuk (or nematic) instability.
+For $\lambda=0,$ the lone vHS is located at $\mu_{\rm vHS} \approx 50$ meV.
+In Fig. \ref{MFplots}(a), the linecut corresponds to $\theta=\pi/10,$ for which $g_1$ is the dominant interaction.
+In this regime, VP and IVO occur due to $V_P=-6.7$ meV dominating over $V_M=-2.2$ meV, with $V_T$ being repulsive.
+The abrupt onset of the VP order parameter from the symmetric state SYM(12) as $\mu$ approaches $\mu_{\rm vHS}$ indicates a first-order transition resembling the Pomeranchuk (or nematic) instability.
 The density difference between valleys leads to a splitting of the vHS into two distinct vHSs (one below and one above $\mu_{\rm vHS}$), thereby lowering the system’s energy \cite{Puetter2007,Khavkine2004}.
-There is a first-order transition to IVO, developing when the chemical potential is tuned deeper into the band.
+There is then a first-order transition to IVO, developing when the chemical potential is tuned higher into the band.
 A similar transition has been observed in rhomboherdal trilayer graphene \cite{Arp2023}.

-IVO hybridizes the $K$ and $K'$ bands, while VP can only shift them up and down.
+In the IVO state, the $P_x$ and $P_y$ solutions are degenerate and are collectively denoted by $P_\|.$ IVO hybridizes the $K$ and $K'$ bands, while VP can only shift them up and down.
 Hybridization can be energetically favourable if it gaps out the Fermi surface.
 As discussed above, the $\rm{SU}(2)$ isospin symmetry of $\mathbf{P}$ is broken by the $\tau_z$-dependence in the electronic dispersion, and the degree of asymmetry is parameterized by the trigonal warping $t_3$.
-At $t_3=0,$ the $\rm{SU}(2)$ symmetry is restored and we find the degenerate solution $P_x=P_y=P_z.$ For finite $t_3,$ we find a first-order transition between VP and IVO.
+At $t_3=0,$ the $\rm{SU}(2)$ symmetry is restored and we recover the degenerate solution $P_x=P_y=P_z.$ For finite $t_3,$ we have a first-order transition between VP and IVO.
 The critical $\mu$ depends on details of the calculation, namely the strengths of $t_3$ and $V_P.$